In this in-depth guide we review some of the latest products to help you find the best inflatable hot tub available this year.

 Unique Control Panel

-Everything from the portable hot tub's water temperature to switching on or off its other functions is just a button away.
+Everything from the hot tub's water temperature to switching on or off its other functions is just a button away.

 It has a decent temperature range of 68 to 104 degrees Fahrenheit.